-We are currently offering positions for a select number of participants in 2017 on the following program dates.
-Our July and August programs are almost full so if you can make another program’s dates please apply for that! :
+We are currently offering positions for a select number of participants in 2018 on the following program dates:

-July 2nd – August 6th (Ending 11th August inc. Safari)
+July 1st – August 5th, ending 10th August inc. Safari

 If you’d like to enquire about these program please click here.

 At the end of the above programs, we also offer an optional 5 night safari.